Frequently Asked Pool Service & Cleaning Questions

-We have three levels of service.
-They include our Water Management Service, Partial Cleaning and Deluxe full service programs.
+We are staffed and ready to work with three levels of service.
+They include our Water Management Service, Partial Cleaning and Deluxe Full Service programs.
 A service record will be kept inside your time clock which documents the date and time of our service technicians’ most recent visit.
 Swimming should be delayed for a period of two hours minimum after chemicals have been added to your pool.
 This is a standard recommendation for most forms of pool chemicals.

 Your pool cover should be pulled off on service day.
 Our service techs are instructed to leave the pool uncovered upon completion of service.
 The cover should remain pulled back for at least two hours after service.
 We recommend that your pool be uncovered at least 50% of the time.
 A pool that is covered all of the time lacks adequate oxygen which can cause chemicals to react abnormally and result in the pool’s water chemistry being out of balance and/or eye irritation.
 Frequent removal also helps to prolong the life of your cover.